pminina01/readthedocs/Mail-target.md

 _html_ - Indicates whether to send message as HTML instead of plain text.
 [Boolean](Data-types) Default: False

 _addNewLines_ - Indicates whether to add new lines between log entries.
 [Boolean](Data-types)

+_replaceNewlineWithBrTagInHtml_ - Indicates whether NewLine characters in the body should be replaced with <br/> tags.
+[Boolean](Data-types) Default: False

 _encoding_ - Encoding to be used for sending e-mail.
 [Encoding](Data-types) Default: UTF-8
 ###Message Options